indratanusaha/indratanusaha.github.io/_posts/2025-11-08-my-blog-post.md

 A student tries to learn maths, we quiz him on tables, not on how he imagines the square of two numbers to be, & even less on why he is squaring the numbers in the first place.
 We ask them about quadrants, while never asking them if they can understand where the quadrants exist.

-## Polymath & the extreme extents to which they're pushed
+## Polymaths & the extreme extents to which they're pushed

 Of course, there are a few who figure out the visualizations by themselves, & it starts showing in their results, sometimes with better outer metrics (marks), & sometimes with worse outer metrics.
 We call them gifted or cursed, more studious or frivolous, when in truth, their sensory investment is just more by sheer chance with the difference being in their ability to channel it in an exam, but that doesn't erase the truth that their being is more aligned & integrated in the moment when knowledge was imparted, & that they put into practice what others took at face value.
 Sometimes, those few can connect geography with maths & with history & politics simultaneously, & they're called polymath.
 A success!
 Sometimes, the system spits them out entirely.
 A tragedy!
-And then we forget about both, convincing ourselves that their failure or success was due to luck or fortune instead of looking at the tools that enabled such a drastic outcome that went both ways, & often it goes the wrong way than right.
+And then we forget about both, convincing ourselves that their failure or success was due to luck or fortune instead of looking at the tools that enabled such a drastic outcome that went both ways, & oftentimes it goes the wrong way than right in the context of the student.

+"No shepherd and one herd!
+Everybody wants the same, everybody is the same: whoever feels different goes voluntarily into a madhouse."
+(Friedrich Nietzsche, Thus Spoke Zarathustra)

 The modern education system discourages the emergence of polymaths by filling up the free time of kids with useless assignments & compliance mandates.
 Parents should ideally question that who does that huge amount of workload serve, & why is their child not getting any free time to just exist.
 But they accept the golden chains of compliance for their children willingly, & tie them even tighter around their necks.
 They call it protection, preparation, even love.
 But what it really is is fear.
 Fear of seeing that there could've been another way instead of being stuck with books all day, of seeing that performing a step-over or a roulette on FIFA 14 can carry over to applying a math trick or visualizing the 3rd quadrant, fear of seeing that playing badminton could teach more about projectile motion than a physics chapter ever could, fear of discovering connections across subjects & feeling hollow for not trying that themselves.
 The education system currently worships tools as gods & treats understanding as something rare, unnatural even.
 The inverse is true.
 Tools are a medium to intuit & test understanding, but understanding isn't optional.
 Otherwise, we get hollowed-out individuals, who cannot think across systems, & then the job market rejects them saying they can't function 'cross-functionally', which is just a jargon way of saying that we don't want to take the time to teach you, but we expect you to be ready from day 0.
 This also reflects that there is an oversupply of the same type of results (graduates) from the same type of education (across colleges), but can we really expect a difference in products (potential employees) when the raw materials (institutionalized school students) & process parameters (course curriculum) are same every time?
 This is also why the backdoor entry or the 'networking' part of the job search is so highlighted now & so many influencers have have built courses out of thin air for teaching 'networking'.
 Will probably write more on this normalization of unnatural tendency later.
 Back to the education system.